 The RCA Museum opened to the public in a small H-hut back in 1962.
 At that time, they already had a significant collection of artifacts.
 Staff at the museum have been accepting donations since the 1950s.
-Only a small percentage of our artifacts are on display in the museum.
-With the majority in storage, it has been difficult finding adequate artifact storage.
+We have a small percentage of our artifacts on display in the museum.
+We have the majority placed in storage.
+We have difficulty finding adequate artifact storage.
 As we get more artifacts, the problem gets more complicated.

 In the 1990s, the RCA Museum had very little storage.
-Curators packed many artifacts in large tri-wall boxes.
+Curators packed many artifacts in tri-wall boxes.
 Staff placed them in storage around the base, including in the Diefenbaker Bunker that is now permanently sealed.
 Note the picture of the bunker to the right.
 Some of these large tri-wall boxes are now housed in our main storage facility called M101.
 This building is pretty large.
 It's over two hundred feet long with a total square footage of 22,400.
 Unfortunately, this building is almost completely full of artifacts.

 We store the majority of artifacts in boxes.
 We don't know with 100% certainty what is inside each box.
 Recently, our Collections Manager, Clive Prothero-Brooks, opened twelve of these large tri-wall boxes.
 He then transferred them to our moveable storage area.
-Past curators wrapped artifacts in brown paper as they were placed in storage.
-Our current curators had the notable task of unwrapping each item.
-As each item was being unwrapped, there was a sense of excitement similar to opening presents at Christmas time.
+Past curators wrapped the majority of artifacts in brown paper.
+We needed to unwrap them.
+It was like opening presents at Christmas.
+We first selected a package for unwrapping.
+Then we would guess what was inside before opening each one.
 Sometimes the package would contain something unexpected, and other times, more routine items.
 Our Collections Manager found or moved hundreds of artifacts.
 I have added photos of some of the artifacts that came out of the boxes.
+Clive placed the artifacts in our moveable storage.
 The first photo on the left shows an assortment of WW1 safety lamps, protractors and signal radio sets.
 Other artifacts include Morse Code signal sets, headdress tins, and artillery optical sights.
-The second photo on the right shows officer cocked hat tins, assorted forage caps, RCHA Busby's, and Wolseley artillery helmets.
-There are also some RCA caps, officer canes and walking out sticks.
-Clive also found some anniversary SSM Battery wine, an empty military run bottle, officer mugs, and a presentation model cannon.
+The second photo on the right shows officer cocked hat tins, assorted forage caps, RCHA Busby's, and

+Wolseley artillery helmets.
+There are also some artillery forage caps, officer canes and walking out sticks.
+Clive also found some anniversary SSM Battery wine, an empty military rum bottle, officer mugs, and a presentation model cannon.

 These photos represent only a small fraction of the artifacts taken out of the tri-wall boxes this summer.
 In total, the RCA Museum has about sixty-five thousand artifacts in our storage areas.
+Next summer we will have a large D-Day exhibit which will include an assortment of WW2 artifacts.
 As director, I'm excited to see which artifacts will make it into our next temporary exhibit.